CSI Compressco (NASDAQ:CCLP) Research Coverage Started at StockNews.com

-StockNews.com started coverage on shares of CSI Compressco (NASDAQ:CCLP – Free Report) in a research note released on Tuesday.
+StockNews.com began coverage on shares of CSI Compressco (NASDAQ:CCLP – Free Report) in a research report released on Wednesday morning.
 The firm issued a buy rating on the oil and gas company’s stock.

-Separately, TheStreet raised shares of CSI Compressco from a d+ rating to a c- rating in a research note on Friday, November 3rd.
+Separately, TheStreet raised CSI Compressco from a d+ rating to a c- rating in a research note on Friday, November 3rd.

 CSI Compressco Dividend Announcement

-The business also recently declared a quarterly dividend, which was paid on Tuesday, November 14th.
-Shareholders of record on Monday, October 30th were paid a $0.01 dividend.
-This represents a $0.04 dividend on an annualized basis and a yield of 2.84%.
+The firm also recently announced a quarterly dividend, which was paid on Tuesday, November 14th.
+Investors of record on Monday, October 30th were paid a $0.01 dividend.
 The ex-dividend date was Friday, October 27th.
-CSI Compressco’s payout ratio is currently -50.00%.
+This represents a $0.04 annualized dividend and a dividend yield of 2.72%.
+CSI Compressco’s payout ratio is presently -50.00%.

 Institutional Trading of CSI Compressco

-A number of institutional investors have recently made changes to their positions in the business.
-Invesco Ltd. increased its holdings in CSI Compressco by 105.3% during the first quarter.
-Invesco Ltd. now owns 10,829,797 shares of the oil and gas company’s stock worth $15,162,000 after buying an additional 5,555,555 shares during the last quarter.
-Bank of New York Mellon Corp bought a new stake in shares of CSI Compressco in the first quarter valued at about $3,458,000.
-JPMorgan Chase & Co. bought a new stake in shares of CSI Compressco in the fourth quarter valued at about $2,150,000.
-Wells Fargo & Company MN boosted its position in shares of CSI Compressco by 17,665.0% in the fourth quarter.
-Wells Fargo & Company MN now owns 182,802 shares of the oil and gas company’s stock valued at $243,000 after acquiring an additional 181,773 shares during the period.
-Finally, BNP Paribas Arbitrage SA bought a new stake in shares of CSI Compressco in the first quarter valued at about $132,000.
-Institutional investors own 23.33% of the company’s stock.
+Several large investors have recently modified their holdings of the business.
+Invesco Ltd. grew its stake in shares of CSI Compressco by 105.3% in the first quarter.
+Invesco Ltd. now owns 10,829,797 shares of the oil and gas company’s stock worth $15,162,000 after purchasing an additional 5,555,555 shares during the last quarter.
+Bank of New York Mellon Corp bought a new stake in shares of CSI Compressco in the first quarter worth about $3,458,000.
+JPMorgan Chase & Co. bought a new stake in CSI Compressco during the 4th quarter valued at approximately $2,150,000.
+AEGON USA Investment Management LLC boosted its position in CSI Compressco by 1.7% during the 2nd quarter.
+AEGON USA Investment Management LLC now owns 1,596,478 shares of the oil and gas company’s stock valued at $1,948,000 after acquiring an additional 27,304 shares in the last quarter.
+Finally, Huber Capital Management LLC boosted its position in CSI Compressco by 2.3% during the 1st quarter.
+Huber Capital Management LLC now owns 1,183,004 shares of the oil and gas company’s stock valued at $1,455,000 after acquiring an additional 26,893 shares in the last quarter.
+23.33% of the stock is owned by institutional investors.

 CSI Compressco Company Profile